The Center maintains an ongoing list of law firms with art law practices and groups. Law firms are listed below by geographic regions:

 Grossman LLP: The firm’s lawyers are engaged in high-profile work in the art-law field.
 They have represented buyers and sellers in disputes concerning authenticity and ownership of works of fine art as well as copyright-infringement claims.
 New York, NY.

 Hughes Hubbard & Reed LLP: Hughes Hubbard negotiates, litigates and advises clients on the full range of legal issues that arise concerning works of art, the art market and the art world.
 The firm represents art market businesses, museums and other non-profit institutions, artists and collectors.
-Hughes Hubbard is able to bring to bear not only the knowledge and experience of several of its partners in the specialized law of art, but in addition the full complement of other skills of a large, international law firm.
 New York, NY.

 Intellectual Property Group, P.C.: A relatively young firm, the IPG represents businesses and professionals in the art, entertainment, media and internet fields.
 Washington, DC.